Michaelpalacce/HomeLab/Helm/apps/cyberchef/README.md

-This chart is used to install cyberchef
+This chart is used to install cyberchef.